Function Composition

 - While

-produces a result. - In order to access the result you need to call
+Composeresults in a new function,Pipeproduces a result. - In order to access the result you need to call

-at the end of the pipe operation.1
+flush()at the end of the pipe operation.1

-is the only construct in pymonad with a defined operator: The unary +.
+Pipe is the only construct in pymonad with a defined operator: The unary +.

 The unary + operator typically just returns the value it's given

 without modifying it in any way.
-With Pipe
+With Pipe it's used to return

 the value which the pipe produces.
 In other words, you can use '+'

-instead of flush()
+instead of flush(), like so:

 result = (+Pipe(2) .then(add_1) .then(mul_3) .then(str) ) print(result) # '9'